 Global leader in Disability Studies, University of Leeds hosts inaugural Conference

-Attracting researchers and activists from all over the world, the biennial Disability Studies Conference is being hosted for the first time by the Centre of Disability Studies, University of Leeds.
+Attracting researchers and activists from all over the world, the biennial Disability Studies Conference is being hosted for the first time by the Centre for Disability Studies, University of Leeds.

 The transference of the internationally leading disability studies conference to the University of Leeds cements the University’s position as a global leader in the field of disability studies.
 Leeds has pioneered research and education in the field of Disability Studies since 1990 and the Centre for Disability Studies (CDS) at the University of Leeds was the first university centre in the UK to establish disability studies as an academic field of research and study.